redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 That's it!
 [React Hook Form](https://react-hook-form.com/) provides a bunch of [functionality](https://react-hook-form.com/api) that `<Form>` doesn't expose.
 When you want to get to that functionality you can: just call `useForm()` yourself but make sure to pass the returned object (we called it `formMethods`) as a prop to `<Form>` so that the validation and other functionality keeps working.

-> You may have noticed that the onBlur form validation stopped working once you started calling `useForm()` yourself.
-That's because Redwood calls `useForm()` behind the scenes and automatically passes it the `validation` prop that you gave to `<Form>`.
+> You may have noticed that the onBlur form config stopped working once you started calling `useForm()` yourself.
+That's because Redwood calls `useForm()` behind the scenes and automatically passes it the `config` prop that you gave to `<Form>`.
 Redwood is no longer calling `useForm()` for you so if you need some options passed you need to do it manually:
 >
 > ```javascript
 > const formMethods = useForm({ mode: 'onBlur' })